 What's new?

-Service endpoint policies for Azure Storage endpoints are now generally available for Azure SQL Managed Instance subnets in all public regions.
+Service endpoint policies for Azure Storage endpoints are now generally available to Azure SQL Managed Instance subnets.

 To read more about the scenarios in which this security mechanism is especially useful, please read the preview announcement at Harden your Azure SQL Managed Instance workloads against data exfiltration.